Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

 - use a container image
 - install a Jupyter kernel

-To get started quickly, use a pre-built binary with python.org and nuget installers, linux distribution installers, or multi-platform package managers.
+To get started quickly, use a pre-built binary with python.org installers (nuget for Windows), linux distribution installers, or multi-platform package managers.

 Building from source is straightforward too.
 If you hit a bug that may involve CPython itself then you may want to build from